luk6xff/QmlPomodoroTimer/README.md

 * About:
 This simple and small app will help you to follow the populat time management technique called ["Pomodoro technique"](https://en.wikipedia.org/wiki/Pomodoro_Technique).
-You can easily modify the interval time values and an appearance of your timer from the settings menu (click right on the timer view).
+You can easily modify the interval time values and an appearance of your timer from the settings menu (right click on the timer view).

 * Development:
 Install [QT5.8 SDK](https://download.qt.io/official_releases/qt/5.8/5.8.0/) and open the **.pro** file under QtCreator.
 Build the project.